 If you want a darker, more intense color, use a harder acid stain.
 There are many acid stains available at your local paint sale and hardware store.
-These acid stains are made from muriatic acids, which is a natural occurring substance in the earth.
+These acid stains are made from muriatic acids, which is a naturally occurring substance in the earth.
 When applied to a concrete surface, the acid eats away at the surface until the underlying materials are exposed.
-This process of eating away at the surface creates a raised color in the material, called a breaker.
+This eating away at the surface creates a raised color in the material, called a breaker.

 Most acid stains are lighter in color than the original muriatic acid stain.
-They are often used for floor applications, because they are easier to work with and more consistent.
-Another advantage to using muriatic acid stains for staining your concrete floors is that they don’t damage the floor beneath them like the harder, natural urethane products can.
+They are often used for floor applications because they are easier to work with and more consistent.
+Another advantage to using muriatic acid stains for staining your concrete floors is that they don’t damage the floor beneath them as the harder, natural urethane products can.
 Urethanes, on the other hand, can seep into the underlying floor materials and change their characteristics.

 Two types of sealers are commonly used for staining a concrete floor.
 The first type of sealer is a waterproof sealer that is either oil-based or water-based.
 These types of sealers will protect the surface from moisture, but they do not penetrate the surface and do not offer a way to remove the stain once it has been placed.
 Water-based sealers are usually less costly than oil-based products.